FB

 • And more …

 Of course, this is the Do It Yourself Plans Portal, so let’s talk DIY options.
 This discussion is limited to machines for cutting steel that don’t require massive or super expensive machinery.
-We’ll eliminate wire EDM (electrical discharge machining), for instance, because the cost is typically overkill for DIY shops and the accuracy is well beyond the needs of most do it yourself projects.
-We already covered Drilling, so we’ll leave that out too.
+We will eliminate wire EDM (electrical discharge machining), for instance, because the cost is typically overkill for DIY shops and the accuracy is well beyond the needs of most do it yourself projects.
+We already covered Drilling, so we will leave that out too.

 DIY Methods — How To Cut Steel: